howardpetree2328/pdsnd_github/README.md

 ### bikeshare.py, readme.txt

 ### All the credits used for the python file creation are located in the readme.txt file.
+Thank you for the training!!!